DeadmanXXXII/Sanitized/README.md

 ---

-Perfect!
-Here’s the first recommendation in detail — a full, ready-to-use, centralized Python Flask implementation with a simple front-end example for context.
+a full, ready-to-use, centralized Python Flask implementation with a simple front-end example for context.

 ---